Pandemic sets Japan on course for deep recession as spending, services plunge

 Spending on pasta jumped 44% as people cooked at home more often, while purchases of gaming consoles more than doubled as school closures kept children housebound.
 However, those increases were not enough to make up for the plunging demand for other items.

 The data will likely drag on preliminary first-quarter gross domestic product (GDP) data due on May 18.
+Analysts polled by Reuters expect Japan’s economy to contract an annualised 4.6% in the January-March period.

-A Reuters poll taken last week showed analysts expect the economy to have shrunk an annualised 4.5% in January-March, before plunging 22% in the current quarter.
+Many analysts expect the economy to plunge by at least 20% in the current quarter, piling pressure on the government to top up an already massive $1.1 trillion stimulus package to cushion the economic blow from the pandemic.

 With infections in Japan exceeding 15,000, the government extended a state of emergency on Monday through to the end of the month, pressuring companies to shut down factories and stores longer than previously expected.